downshift-js/downshift/README.md

 list below.

 - [useSelect][useselect-readme] for a custom select component.
-- [useCombobox][combobox-readme] for a combobox/autocomplete input.
+- [useCombobox][combobox-readme] for a combobox or autocomplete input.
 - [useMultipleSelection][multiple-selection-readme] for selecting multiple items
   in a select or a combobox, as well as deleting items from selection or navigating between the selected items.